Security Threats for NFT Buyers and Possible Solutions

 7 common NFT cybercrimes

 There are various types of NFT cybercrimes, from rug-pull scams and phishing emails to fake tokens and pump-and-dump schemes.
-Let’s take a closer look at those malicious schemes and learn how to secure your NFT purchases.
+Let’s take a closer look at those malicious schemes and learn how to secure your NFT and crypto purchases.

 1. Rug-pull scams